Available positions

 ICT is an integral part of Northern Health School’s administration, programme development and student record activities.
 Teachers in all of our units must be prepared to use ICT extensively in the course of their work.

-Teacher – Taranaki Unit
+Teacher Auckland Central Unit

-Part Time (0.4) – Fixed Term
+Full Time – Fixed Term until 12/12/25

-Commencing Term 2, 2025 until end of school year
+Commencing asap Term 2, 2025

 Northern Health School is a Ministry of Education funded school.
 We provide education and transition support for year 0-14 students whilst ill health prevents them attending their regular school.
+School management and administration is predominantly based in Auckland with school units in centres throughout the North Island from Kaitaia to Gisborne, Taupo and Taranaki.

 The successful applicant will be:

-• Empathetic, flexible and able to easily build rapport with students
+- Empathetic, flexible and able to easily build rapport with students.

-• Able to uphold professional and ethical boundaries
+- Able to uphold professional and ethical boundaries.

-• Experienced and confident working with students from year 0 to year 14
+- Experienced and confident working with students from year 0 to year 14

-• Confident teaching online
+- Confident teaching online

 Commitment to e-learning and knowledge of Office365 and Google suite tools an advantage.